The web site is under construction, while we work on the project

 How it works

 The messenger is based on "Decentralized Routing Protocol".
-Here is general explanation:
+Here is general explanation of the protocol:

 - Users A and B generate key pairs: private key to sign messages, public key to verify messages

 - Users A and B exchange public keys over some secure channel and store them in contact book.
 There is also a special mode of key exchange over insecure channel.

 - Users get connected via a peer-to-peer (P2P) network (P2P like bittorrent, bitcoin, I2P)

 - The P2P network delivers "INVITE" requests between users.
 The "INVITE" requests do not contain any information about the users, only previously exchanged keys.
 The public keys can be different for every link A-B (for every item in contact boook)